Code-Institute-Submissions/htmltablebuilder/README.md

 ## Site Goals

-HTML Table Builder is an application developed in Python for LLC staff with no coding abilities whatsoever to auto generate html table code for Timetables populated and edited on Google Sheets.
+HTML Table Builder is an application developed in Python for LLC Timetable Management staff.

+These staff members typically have no coding abilities whatsoever.

+This application is designed to auto generate html table code for [Timetables](https://docs.google.com/spreadsheets/d/1jYRHNID-pMeB-0QicIMgrDnd4QONLxxHhUE7Rz6iz2s/edit?usp=sharing) stored on Google Sheets.

+<mark>Note: See GDPR and Privacy Section</mark>

 This application is an assist for LLC staff engaged in Timetable Management to easily publish timetable revisions to the LLC website.